Apple Mail Not Sending Emails: How to Fix?

 Apple Mail Not Sending Emails, the FAQs

-Outgoing email issues in Apple Mail can stem from various reasons, such as incorrect SMTP settings, network issues, or server problems.
-Ensure your SMTP settings are accurate, and try sending emails again.
-If the problem persists, check your internet connection and server status.
+Outgoing email issues can stem from incorrect SMTP settings, network issues, or server problems.
+Ensure your SMTP settings are accurate and check your internet connection status.